milak/graf/README.md

 ## How to install

+### Install Mysql database

+ - create a mysql database

+ - run model/create_database.sql script

+For more information about the data model see mpd.html file

 ### Install in your web server

  - clone the repository and link WebContent in your Apache or Nginx web server.

- - create a mysql database

  - write the configuration file /home/graf/configuration.json :